streamanalyze/streamanalyze.github.io/docs/md/edge_devices/mangohred.md

 ## Building the project from the command line
-If running the development environment in the MangOH red virtual machine or on a native linux machine simply cd into the **sa.mangoh** folder and type:
+If running the development environment in the MangOH red virtual machine or on a native Linux machine simply cd into the **sa.mangoh** folder and type:
 ```
 make sa_deploy
 ```